SofiaBlnchrd/AdaptiveFiltering/Readme.md

   grafica1(error,AECG,N,salida)
  return error

 define a test suite using the Mackey-Glass series and LMS from padasip library

+# That's all
+That's all Folks..
+I hope the code works for you, if there is any error in the implementation let me know at sofia.blanchard77@gmail.com